Help us improve your experience.

 2. Configure an IPsec tunnel from the WAN Edge device to the Prisma Access cloud.
 To do this, you must first add a Provider.

-1. From the Secure Edge Connectors tile in the WAN Edge Template, select the Add Providers button.
+1. From the Secure Edge Connectors tile in the WAN Edge Template, select the Add Provider button.

-2. In the Add Provider window, enter the following information necessary for provisioning the tunnel:
+2. In the Add Provider window, use Table 2 to guide you as you enter the following information for tunnel provisioning:

-3. Remote Networks—Select an existing network or create a new one.
+Remote Networks Select an existing network or create a new one.

-4. Probe IPs—Enter the destination probe IP address.
+Probe IPs Enter the destination probe IP address.
 You can use any well-known IP (Example: 8.8.8.8).
-Probes are used to send information such as jitter, latency, and roundtrip time to Prisma, and are used to construct the Peer Path Statistics that display on the WAN Edge Insights page.
+Probes are used to send information such as jitter, latency, and roundtrip time to Prisma, and are used to construct the Probe Stats that display on the WAN Edge Insights page.

-5. WAN Interfaces—Assign WAN interfaces for provisioning of primary and secondary tunnels.
+WAN Interfaces Assign WAN interfaces for provisioning of primary and secondary tunnels.
 You can add multiple WAN interfaces, and the first interface in the list has priority.
-If the first interface is down, then the second interface is used to establish the tunnel.
+If the first interface is down, the second interface is used to establish the tunnel.

 In the OVERRIDE AUTO PROVISION OPTIONS section, default parameters are automatically configured for you as part of this automatic Provider configuration process.
 Use the fields in this section if you need to change any of the parameters that would otherwise be automatically chosen for you:

-• IKE v2 Proposals—The encryption and authentication settings to be used for internet key exhange security association are automatically set for you, but you can change them if needed.
+IKE v2 Proposals The encryption and authentication settings to be used for internet key exchange security association.

-• DH Group—The size of the keys to be used in the IKE negotiation to establish the tunnel is automatically set for you, but you can change it if needed.
+DH Group The size of the keys to be used in the IKE negotiation to establish the tunnel.

-• IPsec Proposals—The encryption and authentication settings to be used for IPsec tunnels are automatically set for you, but you can change them if needed.
+IPsec Proposals The encryption and authentication settings to be used for IPsec tunnels.

-• Data Center—This is set to "none" by default.
-As part of the automatic provisioning, Mist automatically selects the location of the nearest point of presence (POP) for you.
-In other words, Mist automatically selects the nearest POP for your application.
-However, you have the option to specify a particular data center if needed.
+Data Center This is set to "none" by default.
+As part of the automatic provisioning, Mist automatically selects the location of the nearest point of presence (POP) for your application.

 3. Finally, select Add.

-Your Prisma Access provider is now listed in the Secure Edge Connectors tile.
+Your Prisma Access provider is now listed in the Secure Edge Connectors section.

 Note: